 One hand, these drives have several advantages:

-But “native” hard drives are about two or three times more expensive than the same model, but with the logos of manufacturers – Seagate, Western Digital, Toshiba, HGST.
-We are sure, that such difference in price is not justified for all the promises of increased reliability.
+But “native” hard drives are about two or three times more expensive than the same model, but with the logos of non-native manufacturers – you can purchase Seagate, Western Digital, Toshiba, HGST and we are sure, that such difference in price is not justified for all the promises of increased reliability.

 As the practice shows, the “non-native” hard drives operate without difficulties on: